 Education Development Trust (EDT) NPQs

-We are incredibly proud of our partnership with Education Development Trust (EDT), who share our values and have a track record of delivering high-quality professional development, to deliver the entire new fully reformed suite of NPQs.
+We are incredibly proud of our partnership with Education Development Trust (EDT), who share our values and have a track record of delivering high-quality professional development.
 As a delivery partner, we will host training events with experienced local facilitators and ensure materials are adapted to fit the needs of educators and pupils across our Teaching School Hub areas.

 All programme content is developed in collaboration with schools from a wide range of contexts.
 Education Development Trust also have strategic partnerships with a number of leading national and international organisations to ensure that participants have access to exceptionally high-quality expertise and content, carefully designed to address the real issues teachers and leaders face each day.
 These organisations include Evidence Based Education, Sheffield Hallam University Institute of Education, National Literacy Trust, Pen Green Centre and White Rose Education.

 National Professional Qualification for Senior Leadership (NPQSL):